ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-rewrite.md

 ```

 The 99% number described the problem, but not the solution.
 I directed ChatGPT
-Pro to review academic work on generalized parsers, and the result pointed to
+(in research mode rather than coding mode, this time) to review academic work
+on generalized parsers, and the result pointed to an older lesson: do not
-an older lesson: do not build the general structure until the input actually
+build the general structure until the input actually needs it.
+The arena was a
-needs it.
-The arena was a separate idea and required its own experiments.
-The
+separate idea and required its own experiments.
+The linear stack avoided graph
-linear stack avoided graph bookkeeping; the arena reduced calls to the general
+bookkeeping; the arena reduced calls to the general allocator.
+Making the
-allocator.
-Making references smaller was yet another layout choice, and it did
+indexes smaller was yet another layout choice, and it did not become faster
-not become faster automatically.
-Several versions lost before the pieces paid
+automatically.
+Several versions lost before the pieces paid for themselves.
-for themselves.

-The exact representations and failed alternatives belong in the later posts.
-The important result here is simpler: ordinary parsing stopped paying the full
+The important result: ordinary parsing stopped paying the full price of rare
-price of rare ambiguity and separate allocation for every internal syntax node.
+ambiguity and of separate allocation for every internal syntax node.

 For a moment, the parser benchmarks looked excellent.